Skip to main content

 }

 Tasks start in learning status.
-You can run tasks in any status, but success rates improve as the task progresses to testing and then live.
+You can run tasks in any status, but success rates improve as the task progresses to test and then live.
 See Tasks for details on task statuses.

 3